datadesk/latimes-table-stacker/_sources/configuration.txt

 * ``dollars``: Converts an number to a string containing commas every three digits with a dollar sign at the front.
 * ``intcomma``: Converts an integer to a string containing commas every three digits.
 * ``link``: Wraps a string in an HTML hyperlink.
 The URL from another column passed as an argument.
 * ``percentage``: Multiplies a float by 100, converts it to a string and follows it with a percentage sign.
+Defaults to one decimal place.
+* ``percent_change``: Converts a float into a percentage value with a + or - on the front and a percentage sign on the back.
+Defauls to one decimal place.
+Zero division errors should print out as "N/A."
 * ``title``: Converts a string into titlecase.

 Custom methods can be added by following the instructions in the :ref:`customization <data-formatting>` section.